 The Marion County Public Health Department recently announced that districts can allow students in grades 6-8 to return to full-time, in-person classes.
 Perry Township Schools has decided that Monday, November 9, is the earliest we will consider allowing 6th, 7th, and 8th grade students to return to in-person classes for four days each week.
-Select students at Southport Academy will be an exemption to this rule.
-Teachers will notify students and families on Thursday and Friday if this applies to you.

-Families will not be able to choose the current hybrid learning schedule, which requires two days of in-person classes and three days of remote learning.
+Students in our sixth grade academies and middle schools cannot choose the current hybrid learning schedule, which requires two days of in-person classes and three days of remote learning.
 The hybrid schedule will be available to high school students only.